tanisha15/Task-1/README.md

  * The dataset is also provided

  ## Observation
- * A positive linear correlation graph was observed after plottng the number of hours studied and the student's performance.
+ * A positive linear correlation graph was observed after plotting the number of hours studied and the student's performance.
  * Some predictions were also performed using the test set as well as my own data to obtain the percentage scored.

  ## Contributors: